shunjikonishi/excel2canvas/README.md

 Usage
 -----
-At first, read a excel file and convert it to JSON string.
+At first, read an excel file and convert it to JSON string.

     ExcelToCanvasBuilder builder = new ExcelToCanvasBuilder();
     builder.setIncludeComment(true);//If need display comments.